 Budget: Hotel des Buttes Chaumont

 This hotel is located right next to the canal and is a lovely place to stay to enjoy the local feel of the neighborhood.
-While not luxurious, it offers all the basic amenities, and for $85 a night, it is a great deal in an even better location.
+While not luxurious, it offers all the basic amenities, and for a good rate, it is a great deal in an even better location.

 Budget: Libertel Canal Saint-Martin

 This comfortable hotel is also in an incredible location along the canal area and has lovely, clean rooms, air conditioning, and some rooms have balconies with amazing views!
-For $90 a night, it is a great place to stay in Paris!
+It is a great place to stay in Paris!

 Budget: Le Robinet d’Or

-5. Champs-Elysees- Best Location to Stay in Paris for Shopping
+5. Le Marais- Best Location to Stay in Paris for Shopping

 6. 6th Arrondissement- Trendiest Arrondissement to Stay in Paris